Ceremonial Grade is the Best Matcha Tea

 Matcha Green Tea, The Best!

 Premium quality Matcha Green Tea.
 Drink it hot or cold like Matcha latte.

 How to Prepare the Matcha Tea Drink

 To make the usual cup of green tea, put ½ a teaspoon of the matcha in your cup and add 2 tsp full of hot water.
-If you have the bamboo whisk use it or just a small spoon to whisk and dissolve the powder.
+Using a bamboo whisk like the picture on the right will make it easy to dissolve the powder.
+A small spoon to whisk and dissolve the powder will work also.
 Or use an electric frother to push down on the dry powder a few times to break it up.
 Add a very small amount of hot water to start to make a thick paste, then add more to whisk.
 Alternatively, you can shake the matcha in a sealed container – this mixes it very well with minimal clumps.

 The standard recipe for traditional matcha is 1g or 1/2 teaspoon of matcha, with 4oz (1/2 cup) of water.
 You can work your way up to stronger matcha if you’d like, but I recommend starting there.
 A standard serving is just 1 gram or 1/2 teaspoon– so with one serving a day it would last a full 30 days if you bought the 1 oz. size of the container.
 If you’re using a full teaspoon a day either all at once or split between two servings, the 1 oz tin would last about 15 days.
 100% USDA Organic Matcha Green Tea Powder, All Natural, gluten-free, and vegan.
 Nothing added in the powder.
 Authentic Japanese Origin – sourced directly from organic farms in Japan.

 The Right Tools To Prep Matcha Tea Drink